crystallabs/virtualtime/README.md

 due        - List of due/on VirtualDates
 omit       - List of omit/not-on VirtualDates

-shift      - List of VirtualDates which new proposed item time (produced by
-             shifting the date from an omit date in an attempt to schedule it) must match for the item to be considered "on"

 omit_shift - What to do if item falls on an omitted date/time:
-           - nil: ignore it, do not schedule
+           - nil: ignore it due to not being "on"
-           - false: ignore it, treat as not-reschedulable
+           - false: ignore it due to being "on", but falling on an omitted and non-reschedulable date
            - true: treat it as due, regardless of falling on omitted date
-           - Crystime::Span: amount by which it should be shifted (can be + or -)
+           - Crystime::Span: attempt shifting (rescheduling) by specified span on each attempt.
+The span to shift can be negative or positive for shifting to an earlier or later date.

+shift      - List of VirtualDates which the new proposed item time (produced by
+             shifting the date by omit_shift span in an attempt to reschedule it) must match for the item to be considered "on"

 # (Reminder capabilities were previously in, but now they are
 # waiting for a rewrite and essentially aren't available.)